Visiting Longmead Stadium

 In the ground, there are the usual amenities and services including refreshment outlets, club shop, toilets and an Executive Suite for officials, visiting directors, premium members and other VIPs..
 A separate Sponsors Lounge is now available to recognise those individuals and organisations who donate generously to the club.
 Please note that the refreshment kiosks will generally not be available for Reserve and Youth team matches.
 However, tea and coffee will always be available in the clubhouse bar.

 Longmead Stadium meets the grading benchmark for the second tier of non-league football (National League South) so it is well appointed.
-Tonbridge compete in the Premier Division of the Ryman Isthmian Football League and are aiming for promotion.
+Tonbridge compete in the Premier Division of the Bostik League and are aiming for at least the play-offs.